KeenyJin/SOIA-DOD/README.md

 `https://github.com/EGO4D/forecasting/blob/main/SHORT_TERM_ANTICIPATION.md`

-Only the annotations and pre-extracted high-resolution image frames are required.
+Only the annotations and pre-extracted high-resolution image frames are required for this project.

 ## Training